For Schools

 What will our school need to do?

-A little preparatory work is needed within school.
-For example, in order to randomly select the pupils who will take part in your school, we ask your nominated school coordinator to supply a list of all the 15-year-old pupils enrolled at your school who fall within a certain birth range.
-The school coordinator will also be responsible for identifying rooms that can be used for the study and ensuring the pupils know where to go on the day.
-Your nominated IT coordinator will be asked to run a short test on your school’s computers to ensure the study software will be able to run successfully.
-We will liaise with the coordinators in advance to ensure that things run smoothly on the day.
+The School Coordinator will also be responsible for identifying rooms that can be used for the study and ensuring the students know where to go on the day.
+Your nominated IT Coordinator will be asked to run a short test on your school’s computers to ensure the study software will be able to run successfully.
+We will liaise with the Coordinators in advance to ensure that things run smoothly on the day.

-What is involved for our pupils?
+What is involved for our students?

 For examples of PISA questions, please visit our Sample Questions page.

 The study will take place at school, during normal school hours.
 There is no need for any special preparation or studying.
-All pupils will receive a certificate to thank them for taking part.

-How NFER will look after the data?
+How will NFER look after the data?

 NFER takes data protection very seriously and complies with the General Data Protection Regulation and the Data Protection Act 2018.
 Any personal information we collect will be held securely.
-The information NFER collects is used to compare how well pupils around the world learn.
+The information NFER collects is used to compare how well students around the world learn.

-No-one will see pupils’ answers except the researchers involved in the study.
+No-one will see students’ answers except the researchers involved in the study.
 No names or anything which can be used to identify an individual or school is shared with the OECD, or included in any reports.

-Please view the PISA 2022 privacy notice for further details about the information we will collect and how we will use it.
+Please view the PISA 2025 privacy notice for further details about the information we will collect and how we will use it.

 What has been learned from earlier PISA studies?